-The important thing here is to decide which palette you are going to use before arranging the scene or gathering props.
+Decide which palette you are going to use before arranging the scene or gathering props.

-4. Draw With Coffee Beans
+5. Draw With Coffee Beans

 Think about a word or a short sentence you want to say, draw its outline and fill it with coffee beans.
 This work requires patience, but the result is always worth it.

-5. Tell a Simple Story
+4. Tell a Simple Story

 Also, where are you having your morning coffee?
-In a bed?
+In bed?
 In a sunlit kitchen?
 On a balcony?
 In a coffee shop with huge windows?
 You name it.

 I’ve got time to be lazy.
 Good, but what does it mean visually?
 What are you going to do with your weekend?
 Will you spend it reading?